-- 1. Appropriateness of art form to the grant definition of Traditional Arts (15 points) - 2.
-Expertise of Master Artist Artistic excellence of master artist's work according to the standards of the community, recognition and community support of master artist, connection and/or involvement to the community where the tradition emerged, commitment of master artist to perpetuate the tradition and work with the apprentice (25 points) - 3.
-Preparedness of Apprentice Readiness of apprentice, connection and/or involvement to the community where the tradition emerged, degree of skill and experience in the artistic tradition, commitment of apprentice to perpetuate the tradition and share knowledge with others after the grant period (25 Points) - 4.
-Quality and feasibility of project Detailed goals and project plan, appropriate schedule and budget (15 Points) - 5.
-Potential impact of the apprenticeship on the continued vitality of the tradition in New Hampshire Sustainability of tradition in New Hampshire (20 Points)
+- 1. Appropriateness of art form to the grant definition of Traditional Arts (10 points) - 2.
+Expertise of Master Artist- Artistic excellence of master artist's work according to the standards of the community, recognition and community support of master artist, direct connection and/or involvement to the community where the tradition emerged, commitment of master artist to perpetuate the tradition and work with the apprentice (25 points) - 3.
+Preparedness of Apprentice- Readiness of apprentice, direct connection and/or involvement to the community where the tradition emerged, degree of skill and experience in the artistic tradition, commitment of apprentice to perpetuate the tradition and share knowledge with others after the grant period (25 Points) - 4.
+Quality and feasibility of project- Detailed goals and project plan, appropriate schedule and budget (15 Points) - 5.
+Potential impact of the apprenticeship on the continued vitality of the tradition in New Hampshire- Relevance and importance of the tradition to New Hampshire, impact on the cultural transmission and sustainability of this art form, and/or the vitality of the community from which it comes (25 Points)